 The Jordan Army newspaper Al-Aqsa, formerly a weekly, is now being published every day to fill the void left by the disappearance of other papers in the recent civil war.

-The Jordan Army newspaper Al-Aqsa, formerly a weekly, is now being published every day to fill the void left by the disappearance of other papers in the recent civil war.
+Background: The Jordan Army newspaper Al-Aqsa, formerly a weekly, is now being published every day to fill the void left by the disappearance of other papers in the recent civil war.
 Jordan had two daily papers and two weeklies, in addition to the revolutionary papers El-Fatah and El-Shararah.

 Al-Aqsa was originally an amateur newspaper produced solely for reading by the army.
 But the increased influence of El-Fatah in recent years gave Al-Aqsa a winder readership as the paper with the opposing view.
 During the recent war, all the mass media suffered.
 Television ceased to be transmitted.
 Only radio survived the civil war in running order.
 Today the television programmes are returning to normal but the former daily newspapers are not being published.